-It can be near-impossible to emotionally slam the door on a relationship when you’re surrounded by constant reminders.
+It can be nearly impossible to slam the door when you’re surrounded by constant reminders.
 For example, my former friend and I have many mutual friends on social media.
 Even though I’m no longer connected with her, her face often shows up in my newsfeed in the photos of my friends.
 As much as I hate being reminded of her and the pain she caused me, I know that my friends have every right to remain her friend, hang out with her, and love her.

 Yes, it hurts.
 But I have to remember that it’s my own pain and not the pain of my friends.